mongodb-developer/mongodb-typescript-example/README.md

 ### Games Router

 The games.router.ts class uses Express's Router functionality.
-It defines the endpoints available to clients and then makes calls to the games.service.ts class.
+It defines the endpoints available to clients for the Create, Read, Update and Delete (CRUD) operations and then communicates with the database via the MongoDB NodeJS Driver.

-### Games Service
+### Database Service

-The games.service.ts class implements the Create, Read, Update, Delete (CRUD) operations, handling communicating with the database via the MongoDB npm package.
+The database.service.ts class implements the connection the database.
 This is also where schema validation is applied to the collection at database level.

 ### Models

 TypeScript is an optionally statically typed language that allows for taking advantage of object-orientated programming.
-The games.interface.ts class creates an interface and class implementation that define the properties and data types expected in our document.
+The games.ts class creates a class that defines the properties and data types expected in our document.
 We use this model throughout the code to enjoy the benefits of typed objects.

 ## More information